grapestone5321/robond-deep_learning/writeup.md

 The helper function implements the bilinear upsampling layer.
 Upsampling by a factor of 2 is generally recommended.
 Upsampling is used in the decoder block of the FCN.

 ## 3. Build the Model
-In the following cells, you will build an FCN to train a model to detect and locate the hero target within an image.
+An FCN is built to train a model to detect and locate the hero target within an image.
 The steps are:
 - Create an encoder_block
 - Create a decoder_block
 - Build the FCN consisting of encoder block(s), a 1x1 convolution, and decoder block(s).
 This step requires experimentation with different numbers of layers and filter sizes to build your model.

 ### Encoder Block
-Create an encoder block that includes a separable convolution layer using the separable_conv2d_batchnorm() function.
+An encoder block includes a separable convolution layer using the separable_conv2d_batchnorm() function.
 The filters parameter defines the size or depth of the output layer.
 For example, 32 or 64.

 ### Decoder Block
 The decoder block is comprised of three parts:
 - A bilinear upsampling layer using the upsample_bilinear() function.
 The current recommended factor for upsampling is set to 2.
 - A layer concatenation step.
 This step is similar to skip connections.
-You will concatenate the upsampled small_ip_layer and the large_ip_layer.
+I concatenate the upsampled small_ip_layer and the large_ip_layer.
 - Some (one or two) additional separable convolution layers to extract some more spatial information from prior layers.

 ### Model
-Now that you have the encoder and decoder blocks ready, go ahead and build your FCN architecture!
+My FCN architecture is built.

 There are three steps:
 - Add encoder blocks to build the encoder layers.
-This is similar to how you added regular convolutional layers in your CNN lab.
 - Add a 1x1 Convolution layer using the conv2d_batchnorm() function.
-Remember that 1x1 Convolutions require a kernel and stride of 1.
+1x1 Convolutions require a kernel and stride of 1.
 - Add decoder blocks for the decoder layers.

 ## 4. Training